New Testament Studies/ Revelation, Ancient Mediterranean Religions, Early Christian History, Apocalypticism

 I am a PhD candidate in New Testament/Early Christianity at McGill University in Montreal, where my primary research focus is apocryphal Christian literature.

-…Environments of Evil: Demonic Bodies and the Dark Ecologies of Early Christianity (book manuscript, in preparation)
+…Environments of Evil: Demonic Bodies and the Dark Ecologies of Early Christianity (book manuscript, under review)

 …Ph.D., History of Religion, Early Christianity, University of California, Los Angeles, 2018